cyraxjoe/pypfop/README.rst

-The project used to be part of a larger project of one of my clients, on which I decide early on that I will *only use python 3*, terrible decision if you want to generate pdf files easily or at least at the moment when the `Report Lab PDF Toolkit`_ was not yet available for Python 3 and I was looking to have some kind of *template* to the very rigid format of the average invoice and billing order, so pypfop came to relieve that pain.
+The project used to be part of a larger project of one of my clients, on which I decide early on that I will *only use python 3*, terrible decision if you want to generate pdf files easily or at least at the time (2012 I believe?) when the `Report Lab PDF Toolkit`_ was not yet available for Python 3 and I was looking to have some kind of *template* to the very rigid format of the average invoice and billing order, so pypfop came to relieve that pain.